Payatas dumpsite: History

 The dumpsite was established in the 1970s, as an open dumpsite in Lupang Pangako in Payatas, Quezon City.
 Prior to this, the area used to be a ravine surrounded by farming villages and rice paddies.

 People residing in the Smokey Mountain landfill in Tondo, Manila who worked as scavengers migrated to the Payatas dumpsite after the former's closure in 1995.
 Payatas then developed a reputation as the "second Smokey Mountain", "21st century Smokey Mountain", "Smokey Mountain Two", "New Smokey Mountain", "Smokey Valley", or the "modern-day Smokey Mountain".
+The dumpsite became a common venue for street gang wars, especially among the Payatas Crips and the Tondo Bloods.
 On July 10, 2000, the Payatas landslide caused the deaths of 232 people residing within the landfill, which prompted the passage of Republic Act No. 9003 or the Ecological Solid Waste Management Act of 2000, which mandated the closure of open dumpsites by 2001 and controlled dumpsites by 2006.
 The dumping ground was immediately closed following the incident by then-President Joseph Estrada, but was reopened weeks later by then-Quezon City Mayor Mel Mathay to avert an epidemic in the city due to uncollected garbage caused by the closure.

 In 2000, a geologist from the University of the Philippines raised that there might be a possible leakage of leachate from the dumpsite to the La Mesa Dam and Reservoir.
 The dumpsite is located less than 500 m from the reservoir itself.